The Gospel of

 1And as he is going forth out of the temple, one of his disciples says to him, "Teacher, look!
 What large stones.
 What great buildings."

-2And Jesus said to him, "Do you see all these great buildings?
-By no means will there be a stone left on top of a stone that will not be thrown down."
+2And Jesus said to him, "See all these great buildings?
+By no means will there be left here a stone upon a stone that will not be thrown down."

 9"But you, you watch yourselves.
 They will deliver you over to courts, and you will be beaten in synagogues, and you will be stood before governors and kings, for my sake, to be a witness to them.
 10Indeed the gospel must first be preached to all nations.

-11"So when they take you delivering you to trial, do not concern yourself beforehand what you will speak.
+11"So when they are taking you delivering you to trial, do not concern yourself beforehand what you will speak.
 Rather, whatever is given you in that hour, that you are to speak.
 For you are not the ones speaking, but the Holy Spirit.

 12"And a sibling will betray a sibling to death, and a parent a child, and children will rise up against parents and put them to death.
 13And you will be hated by all because of me.
 But the person remaining to the end, that one will be rescued.

-14"But when you see the abomination of desolation standing where it should not, (Reader, understand), then the ones in Judea should flee to the mountains, 15the one on the rooftop should not come down or go inside to take anything out of his house, 16and the one in the field should not turn back to take his coat.
+14"But when you see the abomination of desolation standing where it should not, (Reader, understand), then the ones in Judea should flee to the mountains, 15and the one on the rooftop should not come down into the house nor go inside to get something from his house, 16and the one in the field should not turn back to get his coat.
 17And alas for the ones who are pregnant, and the ones giving milk during those days!
 18And pray that it not happen in winter.
-19For those will be days of suffering, such that has not happened from the beginning of creation which God created until now, nor ever will again.
+19For those will be days of suffering, such as has not happened from the beginning of creation when God created until now, nor ever will again.
 20And if the Lord had not made those days short, no flesh would survive.
 But, because of the elect, those whom he has chosen, he has made the days short.
 21And at that time, if anyone says to you, 'Look, here is the Messiah!' or, 'Look, there!' do not believe it.
 22For false Messiahs and false prophets will appear, and they will do signs and miracles, trying to deceive, if possible, the elect.
 23But you, you be watchful; I have told you everything ahead of time.

 24"But in those days, after that suffering,